 Changes to the environment

-Wide-scale changes are projected for the world’s oceans over the next century, fundamentally changing the habitat and environment for marine organisms.
+Wide-scale climatic changes are projected for the world’s oceans over the next century, fundamentally changing the habitat and environment for marine organisms.
 The near-shore habitat of the eastern Pacific Ocean will be altered in some ways that will be consistent with global changes and other ways that are regionally unique.
 Sea surface temperature in the North Pacific is projected to increase 1.2°C by the middle of the 21st century (King et al. 2011).
 There are also projected changes to intensity and patterns of upwelling along the U.S. west coast, which regulates much of the near-shore productivity (Diffenbaugh et al. 2004; Snyder et al. 2003).
 Sea level rise is expected to increase worldwide, with estimates for the outer Washington coast ranging between 4 and 29 cm (Mote et al. 2008).
 These environmental changes will promote commensurate shifts in marine populations that could result in acclimatization via physiological changes, range shifts, or adaptation through differential fitness within a population (e.g. Réale et al. 2003; Whitehead et al. 2010; Banks et al. 2010).
 Depending on the changes that occur, natural populations could undergo restructuring in terms of genetic/genomic substructure and spatial orientation.
 Some of this restructuring could lead to widespread population depletions, which may harbor less adaptive potential to withstand or recover from significant and sustained climate change (Faurby et al. 2010).
 The sensitivities of populations will be determined by how significantly the species’ habitats, resources, and physiologies will change upon exposure to a shifting climate.

 Among the projected changes for the coming century, ocean acidification is expected to be one of the more dramatic alterations.
-Ocean acidification occurs when carbon dioxide dissolves in seawater and its dissolution produces more hydrogen ions in solution, thus decreasing the ocean’s pH.
-Carbon dioxide is the greatest contributor to greenhouse gases and its concentration has been increasing with accelerating rapidity in the past couple of decades (IPCC 2007).
+Ocean acidification occurs when carbon dioxide dissolves in seawater and its dissolution produces hydrogen ions in solution, thus decreasing the ocean’s pH.
+Carbon dioxide is the greatest contributor to greenhouse gases and its concentration has been increasing at an accelerating pace in the past couple of decades (IPCC 2007).
 Global atmospheric concentrations of CO2, methane, and nitrous oxide are much greater now than they have been for thousands of years (IPCC 2007).
 Oceanic pH has already decreased an average of 0.1 pH units and is projected to decrease 0.14 to 0.25 units more due to uptake of anthropogenic carbon in the form of CO2 (IPCC 2007).
 There is already low pH in the California Current System as a direct result of upwellings that are high in nutrients and dissolved CO2 (Hauri et al. 2009).
 Similarly, in Puget Sound, WA present-day decreases in pH due to ocean acidification are between 0.05 and 0.15 pH units (Feely et al. 2010).